Radware/terraform-provider-vdirect/README.md

 -	[Go](https://golang.org/doc/install) 1.11 (to build the provider plugin)

 # Radware vDirect requirements
-- This provider uses the vDirect REST API, make sure that it is installed in your environment.
+- This provider uses the vDirect REST API, make sure vDirect VA is installed in your environment.
 - All the resources are validated with vDirect 4.6

 # Using the Provider